Mazurel/android2nix/README.md

 # Android2Nix

+**WARNING:** Currently this project requires usage of flakes.
+To install and enable flakes, see [this Nixos Wiki link](https://nixos.wiki/wiki/Flakes).

 *As you may see this repo is work in progress*

 This tool was build upon [status-react](https://github.com/status-im/status-react/tree/develop/nix) approach of building Android apps with Nix.